RouteLLM: Learning to Route LLMs with Preference Data: Methodology

-\paragraph{Matrix factorization} Inspired by matrix factorization models \cite{koren2009matrix, toscher2009bigchaos} in recommendation systems to capture the low-rank structure of user-item interactions, we leverage this approach for training on preference data.
-The key is to uncover a hidden scoring function $s:\mathcal{M} \times \mathcal{Q}\rightarrow \mathbb{R}$.
-The score $s(M_w, q)$ should represent the quality of the model $M_w$'s answer to the query $q$, i.e. if a model $M_w$ is better than $M_l$ on a query $q$, then $ s(M_w, q) > s(M_l, q)$.
-We enforce this relationship by modeling the win probability with a BT relationship \cite{bradley1952rank}:
+\paragraph{Matrix factorization} Drawing inspiration from matrix factorization models used in recommendation systems to capture low-rank structures in user-item interactions \citep{koren2009matrix, toscher2009bigchaos}, we apply this approach to learn from preference data.
+The goal is to uncover a hidden scoring function $\delta:\mathcal{M} \times \mathcal{Q}\rightarrow \mathbb{R}$, where $\delta(M, q)$ represents the quality of the model $M$'s response to query $q$.
+If $M$ is better than $M'$ on a query $q$, then $ \delta(M, q) > \delta(M', q)$.
+We enforce this by modeling the win probability using a sigmoid function $\sigma$:

-which we optimize on preference data.
-We model the scoring function $s$ as a bilinear function of model and query, and embed the model identity $M$ to a $d_m$-dimensional vector ${v}_m$ and the query to a $d_q$-dimensional vector ${v}_q$:
+which we optimize on the preference data.
+The scoring function $\delta$ is modelled as a bilinear function of the model and query embeddings.
+We embed the model $M$ into a $d_m$-dimensional vector ${v}_m$, and the query $q$ into a $d_q$-dimensional vector ${v}_q$: